← quantihack

 algorithmic trading

-write algorithms that trade on your behalf using our built-in IDE. deploy strategies in Python or JavaScript and watch them execute automatically against the live market.
+players wrote algorithms that traded on their behalf using our built-in IDE — deploying strategies in Python or JavaScript that executed automatically against the live market.

 feature 03